BMW Art Car: Miniatures

-Nowadays there are 17 miniatures, but there are 19 Bmw art cars, simply of 2 there are no miniatures.
+Nowadays there are 18 miniatures, but there are 20 Bmw art cars, simply of 2 there are no miniatures.
 Only the works of Olafur Eliasson and Cao Fei do not have official miniatures because they are conceptual works.

 Public display

 In 2009, the Art Cars began a North American tour, starting at the Los Angeles County Museum of Art from February 12–24.
 The second stop was in New York City from March 24 to April 6, in a special exhibit at Grand Central Terminal held in its Vanderbilt Hall.
 The Cars were exhibited in México, first in MARCO, Monterrey, and later in Guadalajara and Mexico City.
 In July 2012 a selection of the cars were presented by the Institute of Contemporary Arts in a Shoreditch car park as part of the London 2012 Festival, entitled Art Drive!.

 Unofficial BMW Art Cars

 In addition to the work commissioned by BMW, other artists have created unofficial BMW art cars.
 In 1979 racing driver Peter Gregg purchased a BMW M1 Procar and commissioned his friend Frank Stella to paint it for him; this car is the only BMW painted by an artist who was also part of BMW's own Art Car program. and was sold from the Guggenheim Museum to a BMW dealer in Long Island, New York in 2011.
 The car is part of Stella's "Polar Coordinates" series, created to commemorate Stella's friend Ronnie Peterson who had died in a racing incident at Monza in 1978.
 In 1987 Keith Haring painted a red BMW Z1 at Hans Mayer Gallery, Düsseldorf.
-In 2007, Portland’s Museum of Contemporary Craft commissioned artist Tom Cramer to paint a 1977 BMW 320i for their grand opening at the DeSoto Building.
+In 1996 Artist Dennis Simon was commissioned to create a BMW Motorsport tribute on the flanks of a 1965 BMW 1800 Ti/SA for BMW's 80th birthday at the Monterey Historics in Laguna Seca, CA. In 2007, Portland's Museum of Contemporary Craft commissioned artist Tom Cramer to paint a 1977 BMW 320i for their grand opening at the DeSoto Building.
 In 2016, the Cultural Council of Greater Jacksonville commissioned artist Christie Chandler to paint a BMW X6 for their annual awards gala at TPC Sawgrass.